Luketedwards/memorise-a-deck-of-cards/README.md

 ### Typography

 The fonts I used throughout the website are 'Lusitana' for the nav bar and headings, and 'Source Serif 4' for body text.
 Both of these were imported using the Google fonts API.
-Both fonts were backed up by 'Sans-serif'.
+Both fonts are backed up by 'Sans-serif'.

 ### Imagery and Theme

-The main themes and imagery used throughout the website are strongly related to both poker and in one case, the brain.
+The main themes and imagery used throughout the website are strongly related to both poker and playing cards, and in one case, the brain.
 The buttons used to start the game, display previous scores, and mute audio are all designed in the form of a poker chip.
 During the game the main game page is transformed to have a green felt background and wooden borders to mimic the appearance of a poker table.
 Imagery of card suits and playing cards are also used throughout the design of the site.

 ## 5. Features
 ---